 Cycling is an excellent way to get fit and have fun.
 It gets you outside in the fresh air and can be enjoyed with friends and family.
 Dust down your bike or hire a Brompton and get exploring our beautiful Nottinghamshire countryside on two wheels.

 Tour of Britain 2023

-Nottinghamshire welcomes back the Tour of Britain on Wednesday 6 September.
+Nottinghamshire welcomed back the Tour of Britain on Wednesday 6 September 2023.

-Stage 4 of the race starts in Edwinstowe and finishes in Newark this year, passing though many of the towns and villages within the district.
+Stage 4 of the race started in Edwinstowe and finished in Newark, passing though many of the towns and villages within the district.